 Backed by a $65 million-dollar commitment, The Coca-Cola Foundation (TCCF) introduced the Replenish Africa Initiative (RAIN) in 2009 in response to the lack of water and sanitation faced by nearly 300 million Africans.
-Managed by the Global Environment & Technology Foundation (GETF), RAIN is TCCF’s flagship African program contributing to helping Africa achieve the United Nation’s Sustainable Development Goals on clean water and sanitation access (SDG 6).
-RAIN has contributed to improve the lives of more than five million people in Africa through WASH and other water-based initiatives.
+Managed by the Global Environment & Technology Foundation (GETF), RAIN is The Coca-Cola Foundation’s flagship community water program contributing to the United Nation’s Sustainable Development Goals on clean water and sanitation access (SDG 6) in Africa.

 Achievements to Date